 The FOXWELL NT301 autoscanner is a practical device, equipped with a large color display, a body with a rubber bumper, a comfortable keyboard and a fast processor.
-Supports a huge number of cars equipped with the OBD2 connector, supplemented by a multilingual interface and lifetime free software updates.
+It supports a huge number of cars equipped with the OBD2 connector and is supplemented by a multilingual interface and lifetime free software updates.

 Engine Diagnosis, emissions readiness status, on-screen DTC definitions, built-in DTC look up library, Lifetime free software updates

 2.8" FTF color screen

 Misfire Monitor, Fuel System Monitor, Comprehensive Components Monitor, Catalyst Monitor, Heated Catalyst Monitor, Evaporative System Monitor, Secondary Air System Monitor, Air Conditioning Refrigerant Monitor, Oxygen Sensor Monitor, Oxygen Sensor Heater Monitor, Exhaust Gas Recirculation System Monitor

 The connection cable boasts a very thick flexible insulator, so it is almost impossible to damage it.
 And it also has an increased length of 2.5 feet which facilitates its use in cars where the port is located in a hard-to-reach place.